David Donnelly photographed in London, May of 2026 by Anya Levi.

 His debut feature, Maestro (2015), featuring Paavo Järvi, Joshua Bell, Hilary Hahn, and Lang Lang, was translated into 12 languages and broadcast across 5 continents.
 Together with Nordic Pulse and Forte, it forms a landmark trilogy documenting the global world of classical music and the story of the Estonian Singing Revolution.

-Donnelly’s films have been showcased at the Whitney Museum of American Art, the Chicago Museum of Contemporary Art, the Kennedy Center, the Hamburg Elbphilharmonie, the Beijing Music Festival, and the Arvo Pärt Centre.
+Donnelly’s films have been showcased at premier institutions including the Whitney Museum of American Art, the Chicago Museum of Contemporary Art, the Kennedy Center, the Hamburg Elbphilharmonie, the Beijing Music Festival, and the Arvo Pärt Center.

-A frequent traveler, he has filmed in more than 50 countries and maintains a growing body of visual art collected internationally.
-Donnelly is currently developing his next slate of films and writing The Last of the Analogs, a science-fiction trilogy.
+A frequent traveler, he has filmed in more than 50 countries and is currently developing his first novel, The Last of the Analogs.

 You can subscribe to Donnelly’s Substack here.